SunSundr/nodejs-aws-shop-react/README.md

 - [Eslint](https://eslint.org/) as a code linting tool
 - [Prettier](https://prettier.io/) as a code formatting tool
 - [TypeScript](https://www.typescriptlang.org/) as a type checking tool

+***Project updated as of February 2025.
+All dependencies have been upgraded to their latest versions, and code adjustments have been made to ensure compatibility.***

 ## Available Scripts